Zilvaro/digitalz-adenblog/TESTING.md

 ### Pyhton

-Pylint was used continuously during the development process to analyze the Python code for programming errors.
+Pylint was used continuously during the development process to analyse the Python code for programming errors.

 [PEP8 online](https://pep8online.com/) was further used to validate the Python code to validate the Python code for PEP8 requirements.
 See below the validation results and the reviewed results.